-Reduced Hepatic and Renal Function: For patients with significantly reduced hepatic function or renal function, the recommended dose for DETROL LA is 2 mg daily. (see CLINICAL PHARMACOLOGY, Pharmacokinetics in Special Populations in full prescribing information).
+Reduced Hepatic and Renal Function: For patients with significantly reduced hepatic function or renal function, the recommended dose for DETROL LA is 2 mg daily (see CLINICAL PHARMACOLOGY, Pharmacokinetics in Special Populations in full prescribing information).

-Patients with Congenital or Acquired QT Protongation: In a study of the effect of tolterodine immediate release tablets on the QT interval (See CLINICAL PHARMACOLOGY, Cardiac Electrophysiology in full prescribing information), the effect on the QT interval appeared greater for 8 mg/day (two times the therapeutic dose) compared to 4 mg/day and was more pronounced in CVY2D6 poor metabolizers (PMs) than extensive metabolizers (EMs).
+PHARMACOLOGY, Pharmacokinetics in Special Populations in full prescribing information).
+Patients with Congenital or Acquired OT Prolongation In a study of the effect of tolterodine immediate release tablets on the QT interval (see CLINICAL PHARMACOLOGY, Cardiac Electrophysiology in full prescribing information), the effect on the QT interval appeared greater for 8 mg/day (two times the therapeutic dose) compared to 4 mg/day and was more pronounced in CVP2D6 poor metabolizers (PMs) than extensive metabolizers (EMs).
 The effect of tolterodine 8 mg/day was not as large as that observed after four days of therapeutic dosing with the active control moxifloxacin.
 However, the confidence intervals overlapped.
-These observations should be considered in clinical decisions to prescribe DETROL LA for patients with a known history of QT prolongation or patients who are taking Class IA (eg. quinidine, procainamide) or Class III (eg. amiodarone, sotalol) antiarrhythmic medications (See PRECAUTIONS, Drug Interactions).
-There has been no association of Torsade de Pointes in the international post-marketing experience with DETROL LA.
+These observations should be considered in clinical decisions to prescribe DETROL LA for patients with a known history of QT prolongation or patients who are taking Class IA (eg, quinidine, procainamide) or Class III (eg, amiodarone, sotalol) antiarrhythmic medications (see PRECAUTIONS, Drug Interactions).
+There has been no association of Torsade de Pointes in the international postmarketing experience with DETROL or DETROL LA.